ostdotcom/website-docupony/platform/sdk/docs/getting_started/overview.md

-We provide client and server SDKs to complete your integration :
+We provide mobile wallet SDKs and server side SDKs to complete your integration:

 * The OST Platform Server SDKs provide your application with various methods for different services like users, tokens, wallet services corresponding to an end-user of the economy.